John Wyman (magician)

 John Wyman Jr. (January 19, 1816 – July 31, 1881), known professionally as Wyman the Wizard, was a magician and ventriloquist who was popular in the United States during the mid-19th century.

 Biography

 Wyman was born in Albany, New York.
 His father, a merchant, planned a business career for him, and after attending Albany Academy Wyman found work in a Baltimore auction house.
-His interest in magic and ventriloquism, however, led him to begin his performing career with a show at Baltimore Museum.
+His interest in magic and ventriloquism, however, led him to begin his performing career with a show at the Baltimore Museum.
 According to a possibly apocryphal account related to Harry Houdini, Wyman managed his own career and never had a manager except for a single 1850 appearance in New York City, managed by P. T. Barnum.
 However, other records indicate that he made his 1836 Baltimore debut under the management of Charles D. Selding, and for sixteen years was under the professional management of George Wood.